 Most things worth achieving in life aren’t easy to attain.

 It’s not what you don’t have in life that makes you unhappy; it’s not appreciating what you have that gets you in more trouble.
 Instead of being present in the moments that make up your life and making the most of a given situation, we hope/wish things were different and focus on “what could be” rather than “what is.”
-We look outside of ourselves for answers rather than looking inward for perspective, peace and contentment.
-We want to find and takes the easy path when, in fact, none exists.
+We look outside of ourselves for answers rather than looking inward for perspective, peace, and contentment.
+We want to find and take the easy path when, in fact, none exists.

-I’m not saying that some realities aren’t terrible or in need of significant change.
+I’m not saying that some realities aren’t terrible or in need of meaningful change.
 Just because you may have made some wrong decisions or had a run of bad luck doesn’t mean you have to simply embrace and accept the status quo.
 No one should accept personal harm or abuse as their reality.
 The important people in your life should make you feel good about yourself not the opposite.
 However, outside of extreme circumstances, changing everything often isn’t the answer either.